 Four-wings grow from California, northwest to Washington, east to North Dakota and Kansas, and south to Mexico.
 Occurs from two thousand five hundred to eight thousand feet in elevation.
 The four-winged saltbush is the most widely distributed saltbush.

 Native Americans of the Southwest harvested the leaves and seeds of the plant for food.
 Seeds were cooked like oatmeal, and the leaves were either eaten raw or cooked.
 Sometimes the ashes of the plant were used as a leavening ingredient for breads or were used in making a lye to soften the hulls of corn.
 However the seeds were prepared, they represented a good source of niacin.
 The ground-up seeds were mixed with sugar and water for a drink called pinole.

-At Zuni, handfuls of the male blossoms were crushed and mixed with a little water to create a soap for washing or treating ant bites.
+The Zuni crushed handfuls of the male blossoms and mixed with a little water to create a soap for washing or treating ant bites.
 This suggests that the plant contains saponins, soaplike compounds.
-Navajos made a yellow dye from an infusion of the twigs and leaves.
+The Navajo made a yellow dye from an infusion of the twigs and leaves.